 How Maxim can help

-We provide skilled home health care and personal care services for men recovering from prostate cancer surgery and those dealing with the effects of cancer.
+We provide skilled home healthcare and personal care services for men recovering from prostate cancer surgery and those dealing with the effects of cancer.
 We also offer respite care services for family caregivers of those dealing with prostate cancer.

 Maxim’s services vary by location; make sure to contact your local Maxim office for more information on which services are available near you.